ag-sanjjeev/ffmpeg-commands/scripts/batch_recursive_conversion_script/README.md

 Note: *Here, for an example, The command uses flag `-map_metadata 0` to exclude the meta data from the source files.*

+**For recursive conversion, Consider `ffmpeg_recursive_conversion.bat` and follow above steps.**

 To compare your converted files in different aspect then refer [File Comparison Script](../file_comparison_script/README.md)

+## &#9873; Others

+Note: *Others directory scripts are created for different purpose.
+Review the code before proceed.
+This is separate batch script and not related with `ffmpeg_recursive_conversion.bat`.*

+This directory contains `oversized_file_conversion_again.bat` and `ffmpeg_128kbps_conversion.bat`.
+Refer the commands and script before proceed.
+- `oversized_file_conversion_again.bat` file:
+	- This script compares and creates another batch script for over sized converted files.
+	- This will create another batch script, which has commands that delete over sized existing converted files and reconvert again.
+- `ffmpeg_128kbps_conversion.bat` file:
+	- This is an example script that convert media files into `.mp3` files
+	- It converts files with fixed bit-rates of 128kbps.

 ## &#9873; Disclaimer